camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 This section explains how to perform the required setup steps for Wildfly Application Server.

-First, you need to download either the [Camunda Wildfly 8 distribution](http://camunda.org/release/camunda-bpm/wildfly8/) or the [Camunda Wildfly 10 distribution](http://camunda.org/release/camunda-bpm/wildfly10/).
+First, you need to download either the [Camunda Wildfly 8 distribution](http://camunda.org/release/camunda-bpm/wildfly8/), the [Camunda Wildfly 10 distribution](http://camunda.org/release/camunda-bpm/wildfly10/) or the [Camunda Wildfly 11 distribution](http://camunda.org/release/camunda-bpm/wildfly11/).

 ## Copy Modules